AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 The term ‘data mining’ implies excavating a mine (the data archive) to find precious assets (patterns).
 These patterns are precious because they allow you to make decisions or predictions that are not directly known either from the available data or the process behind it.
 For example, predicting the best house price from an available set of house prices and their different descriptions.
 These descriptions when formulated in terms of numerical measures or categories are called the features.
 The diagram shows the relationship of data mining to other areas.

 ![Diagram showing the relationship of data mining to statistics, AI, machine learning and pattern recognition.](images/DS_IMG002.png)
 Tan, P., et.al.
-(2020), Introduction to Data Mining by Second Edition, Pearson
+(2019), Introduction to Data Mining Second Edition, Pearson

 ### Data science vs data mining